Jae Liew: Career

 In 2013, Liew made her acting debut as the female lead in Michelle Chong's film 3 Peas in a Pod.
-Alongside ex-U-KISS member Alexander Lee Eusebio and Fahrenheit member Calvin Chen she played Penny Yang, a university student.
+Alongside ex-U-KISS member Alexander Lee and Fahrenheit member Calvin Chen she played Penny Yang, a university student.

 Following the film's release, she was cast in a supporting role as a queen bee cheerleader for the Mediacorp's Channel 8 drama Scrum! (冲锋) with Singaporean actress Felicia Chin and Taiwanese actor Chris Lee.

 In 2015, she was cast in supporting roles for Mediacorp's Channel 8 dramas, Tiger Mum and The Journey: Our Homeland.
 She was also one of the lead roles as Diana Tong on Mediacorp's Channel 5's drama, Tanglin, Singapore's first long-form drama television series.

 Jae also appeared on the 2015 September cover of Singapore FHM magazine, marking its final issue in SPH Media.

 In 2016, she took on the leading role in a Tamil telemovie, Muthar Kanave, which would later win the Best Telemovie at Pradhana Vizha 2016.

 She made her first appearance on the cover of Singaporean magazine 8 Days in 2017, alongside cast member Nat Ho.

 In 2018, Liew was chosen as one of the faces of Cyber Security Agency of Singapore (CSA)'s second awareness campaign 'Cyber Tips 4 U' together with local comedian, Suhaimi Yusof.

 In 2020, Liew was cast in the second season of Derek, a spin-off from the police procedural television drama Code of Law, playing the roles of a pair of twins.
 Liew was praised for her portrayal of the twins by fellow cast member Rebecca Lim and Sinema.SG reviewers.

+In 2023, Liew starred as an overly anxious mother in Jack Neo's I Not Stupid 3.
+She moved to Japan in August that year to work as an English teacher in a private school.

+She moved back to Singapore in 2024 to continue working as an actress and will be part of Jack Neo's 2025 film AI 拼才会赢.

+Personal life

+In 2024, Liew moved back to Singapore.